lmmqxyx404/Learning_Note/linux.md

 direct link

 ## set no password login
+0. pay attention to the file permissions.
+   The id_rsa (private) should be 600.
-1. get the user id_rsa.pub.key
+1. get the user id_rsa.pub key
 2. try to put the content to the server ```~/.ssh/authorized_keys```

 3. ### server ssh config files    ``` /etc/ssh/sshd_config ```